Advantages of Waiving a Preliminary Hearing

 - present evidence at the hearing to negate an element of an offense,

-- impeach prosecution evidence, OR
+- impeach prosecution evidence, and

 - establish an affirmative defense.

-- pleading guilty before or at the preliminary hearing, OR
+- pleading guilty before or at the preliminary hearing or

 - expressly giving up the right to the hearing.

-In either case, the accused must:
+In either case, you must:

-- be represented by an attorney at the time of the waiver, OR
+- be represented by an attorney at the time of the waiver or

 - waive the right to counsel in open court (except capital cases).